Urban coyote: Species interactions and human conflict

-Despite the low chances, coyotes still serve as a significant predator towards pets, hunting domestic cats and dogs if they're desperate.
+Coyotes serve as a significant predator towards pets, particularly domestic cats, and rarely small dogs.
 Based on a study in the United States, density can also have a significant impact on these interactions: Humans and their pets are more likely to come into conflict with coyotes the bigger their home city is.

 Though attacks on humans are rare, urban coyotes are among the large carnivores known to prey on humans.
 There have been two recorded human fatalities attributed to coyote attacks in North America, including that of Taylor Mitchell in 2009 at Cape Breton Highlands National Park.
 Outside of predatory attacks, coyotes are most likely to attack people when provoked or are more dependent on the food scraps humans leave behind.

 Management

 A researcher studying the impact of coyotes in the city of Austin, Texas found that urban coyote management techniques, including steps to trap and remove coyotes who were exhibiting bold or aggressive behavior, as well as efforts to educate the public about not feeding the animals, had had a positive effect in lessening possible risk to humans or to pets.
 Urban coyotes are more bold and exploratory than suburban coyotes.
 These traits are believed to be caused by positive interactions with urban human populations in the past several decades.

 Though lethal control is heavily supported in Greenwood Village, Colorado, the entire public doesn’t view all urban coyotes as a pest to be killed.
 The public perception on urban coyotes is split between a dangerous predator or an animal that humans can coexist with.

 California and Vermont ban coyote hunting contests.

 In order to ensure that urban coyotes remain afraid of humans, Edmonton, Canada announced that volunteers would "make a ruckus" if coyotes do not run away when initially approached.

 In addition, researchers found that owners keeping the pets indoors during times where coyotes are most active reduces the risk of coyotes hunting them.